Seagate/cortx/doc/CORTX on JBOD.rst

 --------------
 - S3 Server must be installed.

-- 3 VMs must be present
+- 3 VMs must be available

 Configuration
 -------------